devopsacademyau/academy/classes/03class/docker/README.md

 ```

 ## Docker Image
 An Image is an ordered collection of root filesystem changes and the corresponding execution parameters for use within a container runtime.
-An image typically contains an union of layered filesystems stacked on top of each other.
+An image typically contains a union of layered filesystems stacked on top of each other.
 An image does not have state and it never changes.

 Each instruction in a Docker file adds a new layer during the build of the image.

 An image is supposed to have everything required (pre-requisites and binaries) to run a specific application.
-Ideally we target very small images, to make the container as portable as possible.
-An image is supposed to have everything required(pre-requisites and binaries) to run a specific application.
-Ideally we target for very small images, to make the container as much portable as possible.
+Ideally, we target for small images, to make the container as much portable as possible.

 Below we have three examples of a Dockerfile that creates an image with the same purpose, but the difference in how the image is created(which instructions we have on the Dockerfile) can make a huge difference in the final result.
 Let's build three Docker images with those Dockerfiles.